 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-There are 9 classes of licences that we offer for Motor Vehicles, and they range in different ways when it comes to safety.
+There are nine classes of licences that we offer for motor vehicles and they range in different ways when it comes to safety.
 Our driver examiners are trained to provide Nunavummiut that class where it is not restricted to just this territory.
-So if the person passes that and completes those, they are eligible for that non-restricted licence.
+If the person passes that and completes those, they are eligible for that non-restricted licence.
 Thank you, Mr. Speaker.